NAME

 -

-Add the feed collection name by COLLECTION_FILE to your Antenna
+Add the feed collection defined by COLLECTION_FILE to your Antenna

 configuration.
-A COLLECTION_FILE is a Markdown document containing one
+COLLECTION_FILE is a Markdown document (.md) whose body

 - del COLLECTION_FILE